wariroja/shopify-omdb-nomi/README.md

 <!-- @format -->

-# Nominate Movies using OMDB's API
+# Nominate movies using OMDB's API

 Project is deployed at [http://myshoppies.surge.sh]